 Annual or perennial herbs or low shrubs.
 Leaves opposite or alternate, usually simple, or dissected and almost compound, hairy with long non-glandular and shorter glandular hairs or virtually glabrous, often aromatic.
 Inflorescences terminal cymose umbels.
 Flowers zygomorphic; sepals fused towards the base and the posterior one prolonged downwards into a spur fused to the pedicel; petals often clawed, free, longer than sepals, white to deep pink or purple, upper pair of petals usually larger and often marked with darker spots and veins; stamens 10, often fused towards base, 3–8 fertile.
 Fruit a schizocarp separating into 5 single-seeded mericarps; mericarps without a pronounced tuft of hairs on funicle, separating from column, eventually releasing the seed; awn curved, more or less plumose on the inner surface.

-About 250 species world-wide, widespread in temperate regions, principally in southern Africa; c.
-15 species in Australia (8 endemic, 7 naturalised).
+About 250 species world-wide, widespread in temperate regions, principally in southern Africa; 15 species in Australia (7 native, 8 naturalised).